torodb/stampede/stampede/documentation/docs/installation/binaries.md

 ## Windows

-Given that [previous requirements](previous-requirements.md#create-toropass-file) are met, the only step needed to launch ToroDB Stampede is:
+Given that the [prerequisites](prerequisites.md#create-toropass-file) are met, the only step needed to launch ToroDB Stampede is:

 * Download distribution from the next [link](https://www.torodb.com/download/torodb-stampede-1.0.0-beta1.zip).
 * Uncompress the downloaded Zip file in the final ToroDB Stampede directory (`%TOROHOME%`).